dmavani25/DivineManuscriptsDB/README.md

 ## Project Highlights
 ### Unique Features
-- Tailored Authentication: SSO with role-based access for students, professors, and admins.
+- Tailored Authentication: Role-based access for students, professors, and admins.
 - Dynamic Book Management: Admins can manage book records and oversee checkouts.
 - Intelligent Search and Retrieval: Advanced search with an ag-Grid display for easy access to book information.
 - Enhanced Professor and Admin Interface: Specialized checkout functionalities.